The LanguageCert System (LS)

 Following feedback from extensive use of the LanguageCert System around the world, the LanguageCert System now also includes two multi-level test variants aimed at workers and migrants, and tertiary education applicants.
 These are the LanguageCert General and Academic tests.

 LanguageCert places exam validity and reliability at the heart of its qualification development processes.
-This means that extensive pretesting and trialling of test materials take place prior to the full-scale deployment of each qualification to ensure fairness, fitness-for-purpose, and comparability.
-Full scale deployment for the LanguageCert General and LanguageCert Academic qualifications is expected within 2023.
+LanguageCert Academic and LanguageCert General qualifications were officially launched in 2023, backed with extensive pretesting and trialling of test materials to ensure fairness, fitness-for-purpose, and comparability.